Janitor Resume Examples and Template

 If these are tasks you’ve done, then make your resume-writing job easier by using the same wording in the job description instead of worrying about how to write your work experience section.

-Here’s an example of how you can use these keywords to write your work experience section with the corresponding keywords underlined:
+Here’s an example of how you can use these words to write your work experience section:

-Notice that while this example uses many of the keywords highlighted in the job description, it also uses some variation.
-Only include the keywords that actually reflect your experience.
+Notice that while this example uses many of the words highlighted in the job description, it also uses some variation.
+Only include the skills that actually reflect your experience.
 If they don’t accurately describe your work experience or duties, simply change them so that your work experience section is fully truthful.

 4. Include janitorial resume skills